Briefpoint

 If a non-complying party is intentionally obstructing the process, filing a motion to compel may be the only way to move forward.

-But before doing so, courts often require good faith efforts to resolve disputes—this means reaching out to the other side, attempting to work things out, and documenting your efforts.
+But before doing so, courts often require good faith efforts to resolve disputes.
+This means reaching out to the other side, attempting to work things out, and documenting your efforts.

 You’ll typically need to include a separate statement detailing each disputed item, your attempts to resolve the issue, and why the information is relevant.
 You’ll also need to request a hearing date with the court so both sides can present their positions.